 Tickets are ON SALE NOW at www.ticketmaster.com.
 Starting at $15.

 • Branigan Cultural Center– The Branigan Cultural Center hosts a permanent local history exhibit and changing cultural exhibits, as well as educational programs, classes, and other special events.

 Location: 501 North Main Street, parking at 500 N. Water Street

 Time: 9:00 am – 4:30 pm

 http://www.las-cruces.org/Departments/Public%20Services/Services/Museums/Branigan%20Cultural%20Center/Activities%20and%20Programs.aspx• Museum of Art – The Las Cruces Museum of Art hosts changing contemporary art exhibits, including national, international, juried, traveling, and invitational exhibits.

 Location: 491 North Main Street

 Time: 9:00 am – 04:30 pm

 http://www.las-cruces.org/Departments/Public%20Services/Services/Museums/Museum%20of%20Art/Activities%20and%20Programs.aspx• Museum of Nature and Science – This museum is about looking and understanding—looking up to the stars, looking out to the desert, and looking down to see ancient fossils.
+Even learn the history of the rock a bye baby lyrics!
 There are three primary permanent exhibits: Desert Life, Permian Track ways, and Light & Space exhibits.

 Location: 450 North Water Street